abhinav-nigam/hadoop-devtest/README.md

 Setup Instructions (tested on Ubuntu 12.04):

-1. Install Cloudera's Hadoop dist3 version 0.20, the steps to do that are follows.
+1) Install Cloudera's Hadoop dist3 version 0.20, the steps to do that are as follows.
 Create a `/etc/apt/sources.list.d/cloudera.list` with the following contents:

 `deb http://archive.cloudera.com/debian REL-cdh3 contrib`
 `deb-src http://archive.cloudera.com/debian REL-cdh3 contrib`